fikriaf/AssistMind/replit.md

 # Overview

-This is a modern full-stack AI chat application called "Luxe AI" - an executive assistant for strategic insights and analysis.
+This is a modern full-stack AI chat application called "AssistMind AI" - an executive assistant for strategic insights and analysis.
 The application features a React frontend with TypeScript, Express.js backend, and PostgreSQL database with Drizzle ORM.
 It provides a sophisticated chat interface with features like file uploads, prompt templates, message management, and a real-time preview system.

 # User Preferences